-As a renter, it is important to know how to protect yourself against those who may try to take your money fraudulently.
-While the internet has increased flexibility and ease in finding apartments for rent from trusted sources, unfortunately it has also created an environment where scammers thrive.
-In 2020, a massive shift to heavy reliance on virtual property tours and online research has created new opportunities for scammers to take advantage of renters.
+As a renter, it’s important to know how to protect yourself against those who may try to take your money fraudulently.
+This means knowing how to spot and avoid rental scams, especially online.
+While the internet has increased flexibility and ease in finding apartments for rent from trusted sources, unfortunately, it has also created an environment in which scammers thrive.
+Plus, in 2020, a massive shift to heavy reliance on virtual property tours and online research has created new opportunities for scammers to take advantage of renters.
+Luckily, it’s easy to understand how to report rental scams as well.

-Since the beginning of the year, local Better Business Bureaus have issued warnings in multiple areas across the country of a spike in rental scams.
-Local authorities have cautioned renters to pay even more attention when apartment hunting, because scammers are using the social distancing rules to avoid showing apartments and promote fraudulent rental listings.
-Rental scams have been signaled in every corner of the country, from Boston to San Diego, from Arizona to Washington state.
+Since the beginning of 2020, local Better Business Bureaus have issued warnings in multiple areas across the country regarding a spike in rental scams.
+Local authorities have also cautioned renters to pay even more attention when apartment-hunting because scammers are using social distancing as an excuse to avoid showing apartments and promote fraudulent rental listings.
+As a result, rental scams have been identified in every corner of the country — from Boston to San Diego and from Arizona to Washington state.

 Navigate the contents: